Charles I with M. de St Antoine

 Charles I with M. de St Antoine is an oil painting on canvas by the Flemish painter Anthony van Dyck, depicting Charles I on horseback, accompanied by his riding master, Pierre Antoine Bourdon, Seigneur de St Antoine.

 Charles I became King of England, Scotland and Ireland in 1625 on the death of his father James I, and van Dyck became Charles's Principal Painter in Ordinary in 1632.
-This portrait is dated 1633, and was the first equestrian portrait of Charles I painted by van Dyck.
+This portrait is dated 1633 and was the first equestrian portrait of Charles I painted by van Dyck.

 The prime version is in the Royal Collection and hangs in the East Gallery at Buckingham Palace.

 Description

 Charles is depicted as a chivalrous knight and sovereign riding a large, muscular white horse – possibly a Lipizzaner – under a neoclassical triumphal arch, from which is fall hangings of green silk.
 He is clad in parade armour with the blue sash of the Order of the Garter and carries a baton to symbolise his command of the military.

 Charles is depicted almost alone, perhaps alluding to the period of his personal rule without Parliament, and is viewed from below, as in van Dyck's 1635 painting Charles I at the Hunt, which disguises the king's lack of stature.
 To the right stands his riding master, Pierre Antoine Bourdon, Seigneur de St Antoine (with a ribbon around his neck, possibly of the Order of Saint Lazarus) who looks up at the king while holding his helmet.

-A large Royal coat of arms of the House of Stuart stands to the lower left of the painting – of four quarters: first and fourth the fleur-de-lys of France quartering the three lions of England, second the double tressured lion of Scotland, and third the harp of Ireland – surmounted by a large crown.
+A large royal coat of arms of the House of Stuart stands to the lower left of the painting – of four quarters: first and fourth the fleur-de-lys of France quartering the three lions of England, second the double tressured lion of Scotland, and third the harp of Ireland – surmounted by the Crown of James I.

 The painting is oil on canvas and measures 3.68 × 2.7 m.
 It may have been intended as a theatrical trompe-l'œil flourish at the end of the King's Gallery in St James's Palace.